onzfonz/comp227/src/content/5/en/part5d.md

 module.exports = testingRouter
 ```

-and add it to the backend only <i>if the application is run in test-mode</i>:
+and add it to the backend only *if the application is run in test-mode*:

 ```js
 // ...